 Is Listening An Overlooked and Forgotten Skill?

-In every strand of business, it is understood that good communication and rapport within the workplace is key to employee happiness and motivation.
-But too often, people mistake the concept of communicating with that of putting their view across and making themselves understood.
+In every strand of business, it is understood that good communication and rapport within the workplace are key to employee happiness and motivation.
+But too often, people mistake the concept of communicating for that of putting their view across and making themselves understood.

 Listening is equally important for Managers and Interviewers and Interviewees !